Sugar-free chocolate ice cream.

 Still working on a dairy-free ice cream.
 Stay tuned.

-1 tablespoon brandy, or other hard alcohol (to keep it soft and scoopable)
+- 1 tablespoon brandy OR other spirits (to keep it soft and scoopable)

-Melt xylitol in a saucepan over medium-low heat, and add vanilla bean scrapings and bean pods (if using).
-Let the xylitol melt completely, and steep for a couple of minutes with the bean.
-Whisk in cocoa powder and 1/4 cup heavy cream.
+- Melt granulated sweetener in a saucepan over medium-low heat, and add vanilla bean scrapings and bean pods (if using).
+Let the sweetener melt into a liquid.
+Whisk in cocoa powder, 1/4 cup heavy cream, and vanilla bean pieces.
 Stir until sweetener dissolves, with no grainy chunks visible.
 Remove saucepan from heat.
 In a large bowl, beat yolks with electric mixer until light in color.
 Add the rest of the heavy cream a little at a time, mixing well after each addition.
 Add cocoa mixture into yolk mixture, and beat well.
 Whisk in stevia, xanthan gum and vanilla extract, if using.
 Taste, and add more stevia, if necessary.
 Chill ice cream base in refrigerator for a minimum of four hours, covered in plastic wrap.

 Sugar-Free Chocolate Ice Cream Chips